 - CATH 201, 401 and THEO 141. - 9 elective credits: 3 credits in Theology, 3 credits in a field other than Theology, and 3 credits from the 300 level.
-Courses may not repeat from each category. - Take 1 Theology course from the following: THEO 107, 110, 130, 132, 301, 304, 319, 341, 342 or 402. - Take 3 credits from the following courses: ENGL 120, 302; MUS 309, 310; PHIL 343, 360; SOC 336, 356; EDUC 355; AH 250, 251, 323, 326; or HIST 215, 216, 320, 322, 325, 326. - Take one 300 level course from the following courses: ENGL 302; MUS 309, 310; PHIL 343, 360; SOC 336, 356; THEO 301, 304, 310, 341, 342, 402; EDUC 355; HIST 320, 322, 325, 326; or AH 326.
-Classical Studies The Classical Studies Minor at St. Ambrose allows students with an interest in the ancient cultures of Greece and Rome to pursue extended study of various aspects of those cultures and gain an appreciation of the relevance of classical culture to their own lives.
+Courses may not repeat from each category. - Take 1 Theology course from the following: THEO 107, 110, 130, 132, 301, 304, 319, 341, 342 or 402. - Take 3 credits from the following courses: ENGL 120, 302; MUS 309, 310; PHIL 343, 360; SOC 336, 356; EDUC 355; AH 250, 251, 323, 326; or HIST 215, 216, 320, 322, 325, 326. - Take one 300 level course from the following courses: ENGL 302; MUS 309, 310; PHIL 343, 360; SOC 336,

+356; THEO 301, 304, 310, 341, 342, 402; EDUC 355; HIST 320, 322, 325, 326; or AH 326.

+Classical Studies

+The Classical Studies Minor at St. Ambrose allows students with an interest in the ancient cultures of Greece and Rome to pursue extended study of various aspects of those cultures and gain an appreciation of the relevance of classical culture to their own lives.
 The minor supports various majors, including History, Philosophy, Theology, and Political Science.

-Entry procedure for an Interdisciplinary Classical Studies Minor: Approval and planning a course of study with an advisor and the program director in History is required.
-Requirements for an Interdisciplinary Minor in Classical Studies: A minimum of 18 semester credits, including:
+Entry procedure for an Interdisciplinary Classical Studies

+Minor: Approval and planning a course of study with an advisor and the program director in History is required.

+Requirements for an Interdisciplinary Minor in Classical Studies:

+A minimum of 18 semester credits, including:

 - AH 130 or CSM 101; AH 250 or HIST 215; LAT 101, 102; PHIL 217. - Choose one course from the following: AH 323, 324; HIST 102, 321, 322; THEO 141, 202, 344. - A Classical Studies Capstone experience is also required and will consist of a presentation, paper, exhibit or other experience as approved by the CSM Director.
 Usually, students presenting Capstones will do so through their major departments and the topics are linked to their major; topic and product must be approved by the CSM director.
 The goal is for the student to reflect on the linked courses and demonstrate their understanding of the Classical ideas, content and skills from these courses.
 The linked courses should allow students to develop the knowledge and skills necessary to achieve the Capstone.

+Environmental Studies

-Environmental Studies Through the successful completion of the Environmental Studies Interdisciplinary Minor, students will learn diverse approaches to understand, relate to, and responsibly manage non-human nature.
-The coursework supports a scientific understanding of ecosystems; a philosophical, theological, artistic and literary basis for relating to the environment; sociopolitical, economic and historical contexts; and hands-on experience in conservation, preservation and restoration.
-Entry procedure for an Interdisciplinary Environmental Studies Minor: Approval and planning a course of study with an advisor and the program director in Theology is required.
-Requirements for an Interdisciplinary Minor in Environmental Studies: A minimum of 18 semester credits, including:
+Through the successful completion of the Environmental Studies Interdisciplinary Minor, students will learn diverse approaches to understand, relate to, and responsibly manage nature.
+The coursework supports a scientific understanding of the natural world; a philosophical, theological, artistic and literary basis for relating to the environment; and hands-on experience in conservation, preservation and/or restoration.

+Entry procedure for an Interdisciplinary Environmental

+Studies Minor: Approval and planning a course of study with an advisor and the program director is required.

+Requirements for an Interdisciplinary Minor in Environmental Studies:

+A minimum of 15 semester credits, including:

-- BIOL 109; PHIL 311 or THEO 311; ENGL 246 or 319; ENVS 400. - Take 6 credits of "green" electives from the following: ECON 335, PSCI 375, NSCI 205, or any general education Biology course.
+- BIOL 109; PHIL 311 or THEO 311; ENGL 319; ENVS 400. - Take 6 credits of environmentally-themed electives from the following: ART 210, BIOL 108, 123, 321, HON 102, 201.
+Other courses relevant to the minor may be periodically offered.
+The selection of environmental electives must be done in consultation with the program director.

+French Studies

-French Studies The French Studies minor is interdisciplinary.
+The French Studies minor is interdisciplinary.
 Its primary purpose is to promote biculturalism and prepare students to enter an interconnected, globalized world.
 The curriculum helps students to develop linguistic and cultural skills in order to enrich their own lives and the lives of others.

 Students must earn a grade of C or better in all required courses in order to receive credit toward the minor.

 Requirements for a Minor in French Studies: